adriano282/spring-cloud-contract-sample/README.md

 Contract Driven API Development: Study Project about Spring Cloud Contract.

-The sample code is a simple Service that consumes other Service using defined communitation contracts for doing isolated integration tests.
+The sample code is a simple Service that consumes other Service using defined communication contracts for doing isolated integration tests.

 # Projects: